ahmar46/Weight-Converter/README.md

-### This is a Weight Converter Web App that converts lbs.
+### This is a Weight Converter Web App that converts lbs t.

 ### Technologies Used: HTML, CSS & JavaScript.